How Payment Works

 We keep the medical team (doctors and hospice) informed of logistical plans related to your ingestion.

 On the day of ingestion, two members of our team are present: we provide compassionate, practical care.
-As we are trained to do, at the family’s request, we mix the medication and monitor ingestion.

 After the death, we notify hospice and the funeral home, which initiates the death certificate process and post-mortem care.